ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 BBR.idle_restart: A boolean that is true if and only if a connection is restarting after being idle.

+BBR.drain_start_round: The value of round_count when Drain state started.

 ## Core Algorithm Design Parameters {#core-algorithm-design-parameters}